Edrick Floréal: Athletics career

 Floréal competed collegiately for the University of Arkansas, a school fabled for its jumping prowess.
 He won the NCAA Men's Indoor Track and Field Championships triple jump in both 1989 and 1990 and at the Outdoor Championships in 1988, 1989 and 1990.

 Coaching career

 Floréal was the director of track and field at Stanford University from 1998 to 2012.
 He was named the "West Regional Coach of the Year" for the 2010 indoor season by the United States Track & Field and Cross Country Coaches Association (USTFCCCA).

 Floréal was signed as the head coach of the University of Kentucky men and women's cross country and track teams on July 9, 2012.

 Floréal was named Head Track and Field Coach at the University of Texas in June 2018.
+There, he won the men's NCAA Division I Indoor Championship in 2022 and the women's NCAA Division I Outdoor Championship in 2023.

 Personal life

 Floréal is married to LaVonna Martin-Floreal, the 1992 Olympic silver medalist in the 100-meter hurdles.
-They have two children, one of whom, E.J., played three seasons for the Kentucky Wildcats men's basketball team before leaving the program in August 2016 to join the UK track program full-time.
+They have two children, one of whom, E.J., played three seasons for the Kentucky Wildcats men's basketball team before leaving the program in August 2016 to join the University of Kentucky track program full-time.